tuduongquyet/uget-macos/README.md

 ### Directories
-*	*Launcher*: A binary launcher which is used to set up environment variables to run Geany.
+*	*Launcher*: A binary launcher which is used to set up environment variables to run uGet.
 *	*Prof-Gnome*: Prof-Gnome 3.6 GTK 3 Theme with minor modifications
 *	*Papirus, Papirus-Dark*: Papirus GTK 3 icon theme with lots of unneeded icons removed to save space.
-*	*macos-icon-design*: design file for macOS Geany icon.
+*	*macos-icon-design*: design file for macOS uGet icon.
-*	*iconbuilder.iconset*: source Geany icons for the bundle.
+*	*iconbuilder.iconset*: source uGet icons for the bundle.
 *	*modulesets-stable, patches*: copy of the modulesets-stable and patches directory from the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx/) project containing dependency specifications.
 Since the upstram project